smallrye/smallrye-config/extensions/sources/xml/README.md

 Read more about [Config Events](https://github.com/smallrye/smallrye-config/tree/master/extensions/utils/events)

-You can disable this with the `configsource.xml.notifyOnChanges` property:
+You can disable this with the `io.smallrye.ext.config.source.xml.notifyOnChanges` property:

-    configsource.xml.notifyOnChanges=false
+    io.smallrye.ext.config.source.xml.notifyOnChanges=false

 If you added more than one resource as source, the event will only fire if the resulting file change also changed the global source change, as one file takes priority over the other.